giuper/FOSAD22/Code/03-SmartSigPayTX-PY/README.md

     ==          //pop two elements from the stack and push 1 iff they are equal
 ```

 2. the closer and the receiver of the transaction are the same
 ```
     txn CloseRemainderTo  //push the address of the closer onto the stack txn Receiver          //push the address of the receiver onto the stack ==                    //pop two element of the stack and push 1 iff they are equal
 ```

-    3. the last line of the TEAL program consists of ```&&``` that pops two elements from the
-    stack and pushes *1* if and only if they are both *1*
+The last line of the TEAL program consists of ```&&``` that pops two elements from the stack and pushes *1* if and only if they are both *1*